Enjoy Point Iroquois Lighthouse Year Round

 Why The Name “Point Iroquois?”

-Accounts of an important battle at Point Iroquois in 1662 have been passed down for over 300 years.
+Accounts of a decisive battle at Point Iroquois in 1662 have been passed down for over 300 years.
 They tell how an Iroquois war party camped near the point where the lighthouse now stands, and how the Chippewa secretly watched their movements and mounted a surprise attack near dawn.
-The Iroquois were defeated decisively, and apparently never again ventured this far west.
+The Iroquois were defeated decisively, and never again ventured this far west.

 Point Iroquois Light Station was placed on the National Register of Historic Places in 1975.
 Partially funded by donations and public contributions, the rehabilitation of this site was assisted by Bay Mills – Brimley Historical Research Society and other dedicated volunteers.
 The goal of all of those involved is to promote an awareness of the history of the Point Iroquois area.